endorpersand/hsctf-7-writeups/misc/n-95/README.md

 ![Mask remapped to QR code](./images/maskmap.png)
 (Mask remapped to position on QR code)

-Now that we have the mask, we can continue reading through the QR code and use the XOR mask to convert the display bits into their correct corresponding value.
+As we can see, there's a pattern in the XOR mask.
+This pattern propagates through the entire QR code, allowing us to unXOR the rest of the QR code and to read the bits.
 Two chunks at the end do have 1 or 2 missing bits, but their bits can be determined by context.

 Again, do read for better understanding on the Wikipedia page: [QR_code#Encoding](https://en.wikipedia.org/wiki/QR_code#Encoding), [QR_code#Decoding_example](https://en.wikipedia.org/wiki/QR_code#Decoding_example)